tagyoureit/nodejs-poolController/README.md

 1. Install a [webclient](module_nodejs-poolController--clients) for a browser experience and/or a [binding](module_nodejs-poolController--bindings) to have two way control with Home Automation systems.

 For a very thorough walk-through, see [this](https://www.troublefreepool.com/threads/pentair-intellicenter-pool-control-dashboard-instructional-guide.218514/) great thread on Trouble Free Pool.
 Thanks @MyAZPool.

+#### Upgrade Instructions
+Assuming you cloned the repo, the following are easy steps to get the latest version:
+1. Change directory to the njsPC app
+2. `git pull`
+3. `npm i` (not always necessary, but if dependencies are upgraded this will bring them up to date)
+4. Start application as normal, or if using `npm run start:cached` then run `npm run build` to compile the code.

 ### Docker instructions